the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 };
 ~~~~~~~

 The reducer's current state, action, and returned state (inferred) are type safe now.
-For example, if you would dispatch an action to the reducer with an action type that's not defined, you would get an type error.
+For example, if you would dispatch an action to the reducer with an action type that's not defined, you would get a type error.
 Or if you would pass something else than a story to the action which removes a story, you would get a type error as well.

 Let's shift our focus to the SearchForm component, which has callback handlers with events: